Caffeine Queen Teacher Logo

 Work on skip-counting – A LOT!

-I started early in the year and continued to spiral back to it weekly.
-You can skip-count as students are lining up for recess.
-You can skip-count while students stand in the cafeteria line.
-It’s free and takes no supplies or extra planning – it’s on-the-go teaching!
+I began early in the year and continued to review it on a regular basis.
+You can incorporate skip-counting into normal, everyday moments, like when students are lining up for recess or standing in the cafeteria line.
+It doesn’t require any extra supplies or planning – it’s teaching on the go!

-I strongly encourage skip-counting daily with students in second and third grades.
-I feel that it’s a skill that’s ok to over-teach.
-Skip count by 2s, 5s, 10s, and 25s.
-Yes, my class skip counts by 25s.
-We say “25, 50, 75, 100, or one dollar.”
+I highly encourage daily skip-counting exercises for second and third-graders.
+I believe it’s a skill that is ok to over-teach.
+Practice skip counting by 2s, 5s, 10s, and even 25s.
+Yes, my class even skip counts by 25s, saying “25, 50, 75, 100, or one dollar.”

 teaching money skills using a number line for skip counting